wombleton/gitlaw-nz/acts/S/Sale of Liquor Act 1989.md

     *   (b) the liquor is supplied to the person by the person's parent or guardian.

-    Section 157: replaced, on 1 December 1999, by [section 85][476] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 157: substituted, on 1 December 1999, by [section 85][499] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

 ##### 158 Further exemptions in respect of supervised areas

 *   \[Repealed\]

-    Section 158: repealed, on 1 December 1999, by [section 86][477] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 158: repealed, on 1 December 1999, by [section 86][500] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

 ##### 159 Further exemptions in respect of licensee's or manager's family or lodger's spouse

 *   \[Repealed\]

-    Section 159: repealed, on 1 December 1999, by [section 87][478] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 159: repealed, on 1 December 1999, by [section 87][501] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

 ##### 160 Purchasing liquor for minors

-*   (1) Every person commits an offence and is liable on conviction to a fine not exceeding $2,000 who purchases or acquires any liquor on or from any licensed premises with the intention of supplying the liquor, or any of it, to any person who is under the age of 18 years.
+*   (1) Every person commits an offence and is liable to a fine not exceeding $2,000 who purchases or acquires any liquor on or from any licensed premises with the intention of supplying the liquor, or any of it, to any person who is under the age of 18 years.

     (2) Subsection (1) applies irrespective of any liability that may attach to the licensee or any manager or other person in respect of the sale or supply of the liquor.